 Are you struggling with alcohol addiction?
 Which Rehab specialise in providing private alcohol services in and around the London area, working with some of the best rehabs and addiction clinics in the country.

-What should I expect from an alcohol detox in London?
+What is an alcohol detox in London?

 An alcohol detox is the first step you can take to treat your addiction to alcohol.
 It is a process of withdrawing from your intake of alcohol which during this time alcohol is completely flushed from your body.
 A medical alcohol detox is clinically proven to be the safest way to stop drinking and should only be conducted by qualified medical professionals and carried out within a place where the individual cannot succumb to any temptation or harm such as an alcohol rehab or alcohol detox clinic.